singnet/dev-portal/docs/ai-developers/mpe.md

 4. Kevin needs to authorize using the signature (using his private key to sign) to let Kevin withdraw
 5. Jack verifies the following:<br>
     - Signature is authentic.
-    - Amount of AGI tokens specified is correct (last Authorized Amount from Kevin + Cost of the Service being called).
+    - Amount of AGIX tokens specified is correct (last Authorized Amount from Kevin + Cost of the Service being called).
     - Amount does not exceed the value of the channel.
     - Channel is not very close to expiring or has expired.
 6. Kevin makes a call; Kevin now sends the signed authorization to Kevin to “withdraw”.
 The effective balance is 1.